alexch/alexch.github.com/dolores/dogarea.md

 # Abstract

-The current Dolores Park plan has an off-leash area in the North-East corner of the park, **directly atop Hipster Hill**.
+The current Dolores Park plan has an off-leash area in the North-East corner of the park, **directly covering Hipster Hill**.
 This is arguably the worst possible place to have a dog area.
-Instead, we should put a dog area in the North-West corner, which would be safer, easier to maintain, and less likely to lead to conflicts.
+Instead, we should put a dog area along the North-West edge, which would be safer, easier to maintain, and less likely to lead to conflicts.

 (Note that there's also an official proposal for a dog area in the South Field.
 I think that's a great plan and I support it wholeheartedly.
 This document is just about dog areas in the *NORTH* field.)